-You can prevent SQL injection by using special database features to separate commands from data, or by keeping code vulnerable to SQLi out of your codebase.
+Prevent SQL injection attacks by using special database features to separate commands from data, or by keeping code vulnerable to SQLi out of your codebase.

 SQL injection takes place when database software can’t tell the difference between arbitrary data from the user and genuine commands from the application.
 When an attacker injects commands into the data they send to a database, they can take database control away from the application owner.
 This can lead to data corruption, leaks of confidential data, or the bypass of essential logic (e.g., authentication, authorization checks).

-The good news is that SQL injection is preventable using a special feature that allows database software to separate application commands from user-supplied data.
-Or by preventing untrusted user data from going directly to the database.
+The good news is that you can prevent SQL injection attacks by using a special feature that allows database software to separate application commands from user-supplied data.
+You can also prevent untrusted user data from going directly to the database.

-Let’s look out onto a variety of actionable ways to steer clear of SQL injection attacks:
+Let’s look out onto a variety of actionable ways to prevent SQL injection attacks:

 - Check the National Vulnerability Database for known bugs in your chosen database solution.

 - After selecting the database solution, analyze available safety features (e.g., parameterized queries).
 These allow the database to ignore any commands injected into data that the user supplies.